In This Article

 Making friends as an adult can be a challenge, and holding on to old friends as the years pass can be even more difficult as your individual lives evolve.
 Building and maintaining these relationships are well worth the time and effort, though: Studies suggest that friends are vital for health and happiness as you age and can even lead to a longer life, among other health benefits.

 In addition to physical and mental health benefits, having friends to talk and connect with simply makes life a bit more fun.
 What's a bottle of wine without a good friend to share it with, after all?
-Whether you've known each other for decades and still haven't run out of things to say to one another or you're just beginning to get to know each other, here are 33 questions to ask your friends to deepen your relationship.
+Whether you've known each other for decades or you're just beginning to get to know each other, here are 33 questions to ask your friends to deepen your relationship.

 Get to know new friends by learning about their past.
 Ask about their childhood, their family, and their role models.
 For friends you've known longer, ask them questions about the relationships you know are important to them today.
 Ask about their romantic relationships, their kids, and their other friends.
 Once you've established a bond with someone, showing genuine interest in those who helped shape them into who they are is important to growing closer.